 Image service capabilities

 When you publish an image service, you should consider how clients will be connecting to the image service.
-An image service is always published with imaging capabilities, allowing clients to connect it using an ArcGIS Server connection or via REST.
+An image service is always published with imaging capabilities, allowing clients to connect it using an ArcGIS for Server connection or via REST.
 However, you can also choose to publish an image service with the Open Geospatial Consortium, Inc. (OGC) Web Map Service (WMS) or Web Coverage Service (WCS) capabilities.
-By adding additional capabilities, you allow clients to access your image service in an expanded variety of applications and devices.
+By adding additional capabilities you allow clients to access your image service in an expanded variety of applications and devices.

 Preparing image services

 There are many things to consider when you are preparing to create an image service, because not all raster data is served in an equal manner; it depends on the capabilities and the operations you choose within them.
 There are several common questions to ask, such as:

 - Is there one raster dataset or many raster datasets?

 - Is the raster data for viewing as an image or as input for analysis?